Edgewood, Atlanta: Geography

 While the entire Atlanta-in-DeKalb area is sometimes called "east Atlanta," the neighborhood of East Atlanta is to the south-southeast of Edgewood.
 Kirkwood is immediately to the east of Edgewood, with Reynoldstown just to the west, and Candler Park to the north.

 While Edgewood Avenue was named for Edgewood and stretches from downtown Atlanta in the direction of Edgewood, the avenue does not quite reach the neighborhood.

 Commercial district

 The Edgewood Retail District is a 44 acre (17.6-hectare) mixed-use village located off Moreland Avenue, on the fringe of Little Five Points.
 Built by Sembler on land formerly owned by Atlanta Gas Light in northwest Edgewood, it is made up of 531287 sqft of retail, including the first intown Lowe's home improvement store.
-Other tenants include Target, Best Buy, Kroger, Marshalls, Office Depot, Bed Bath & Beyond, Petco, Ross Dress for Less, and Five Guys Burgers and Fries.